 Being part of a “RocDog Therapy Team” does not require that you have a Therapy Dog.
 Our hope is that you want to be part of something that is trying to help the community by supporting each other and others around us.
 Teams will consist of two people with one Dog whenever possible.

-At this time RocDog does not provide and Dog Training Classes.
-We currently have (2) Amazing Trainers that work closely with us to help people and puppies get the training they need to become wonderful Therapy Dog Teams.
 Our goal is for you to get the best training possible so you can then become part of RocDog and work with us in the Community.

 RocDog Approved Trainers are: